-Since a wind-up mechanical doll makes the most use of kinematic constraints on its linkage, the movements of joints are entrained to the workings of one cam.
-If observation of the correlation among joint angles estimates the structure of the cam, various motions of extremities can be generated by controlling reduced valuables, such as rotating the cam.
-From a viewpoint of multivariate analysis, principal component analysis (PCA) is useful in order to estimate the data structure which has significant correlation, and to convert the data into representative variables in lower dimension.
-Therefore, by applying PCA to the joint angle space where each joint angle forms a basis, the low dimensional control variables can be obtained.
-At this time, conventional PCA is not enough for dimensionality reduction because the data will have strongly nonlinear correlation especially for multiple motion patterns; some nonlinear techniques are required.
+For the purpose of generation of voluntary movement of humanoid extremities, our research focus on a dimensionality reduction algorithm that forms low dimensional variables out of multivariate inputs of joint angles.
+Since a wind-up mechanical doll makes the most use of geometric constraints on its linkage, the movements of joints are entrained to the workings of one cam.
+By looking at the correlation among joint angles, if the structure of the cam that produces the correlation are to be estimated from data, various motions of extremities can be generated by controlling reduced valuables, such as rotating the cam, rather than inputting original number of joints.
+From a viewpoint of multivariate analysis, principal component analysis (PCA) is useful in order to estimate the data structure which has significant correlation and convert the data into representative variables in lower dimension.
+Therefore, by applying PCA to the joint angle space where each joint angle forms a basis, the low dimensional control variables can be obtained that provide multivariate inputs to the whole body of humanoid robot.
+Then a nontrivial problem is to find such variables for not only single motion pattern but also multiple motion patterns.
+At this time, conventional PCA is not enough for dimensionality reduction because the data will have nonlinear correlation.